The Ultimate Guide to Buying a Walk-In

 Refrigeration Usage

 The first decision to be made is what kind of storage you’ll need – and at what temperature.
 The industry standards for coolers and freezers are typically 35° F and -10° F, respectively.
 Which kind of storage you’ll need will depend on the usage of the unit, or what specific products you will be storing and for what length of time.
 Do you need to store dairy products?
-Beverages?
+Medical Supplies?
 Prepared foods?
-Ice cream?
+Flowers?
 Fresh baked goods?
 Depending on your business, you may need both a cooler and a freezer.
 Thankfully, both of these needs can be met with a custom combination walk-in with two or more compartments for cooling or freezing.

 Space Requirements